Notes to Sentence Connectives in Formal Logic

 29. Actually, there is a complication (being ignored here) because of the contraction rule.
 One disadvantage of the set-based frameworks is that, loosely speaking, applications of this rule become invisible.

-31. This example appears in a slightly different form, but explicitly contrasted with that of Tonk in the same way, on p.
+31. This example appears in a slightly different form, but explicitly contrasted with that of \(\Tonk\) in the same way, on p.
 164 of Došen and Schroeder-Heister (1985).

 32. This idea is essentially that of Setlur (1970), where a variation on the theme of Helena Rasiowa’s, of taking hybrids in the framework Fmla—holding fixed the remaining connectives—is to be found.
 The device of taking direct products of matrix tables which works in Fmla does not fare so well in the richer frameworks; some remarks on the comparison with Set-Fmla in this respect can be found in Rautenberg (1985), pp. 7–9, and (1989), esp. p.
 532. (Or see the reference given in the opening paragraph of Section 5.)
 In an earlier publication, not listed in the bibliography, I used the term ‘products’ instead of ‘hybrids’ for the greatest lower bounds with respect to the subconnective relation, oblivious to the confusion this might engender.
-It did at least have one advantage, not shared by ‘hybrids’, of calling readily to mind a word—namely sums—for the corresponding least upper bounds, as illustrated by Tonk+ below (for ∧ and ∨).
+It did at least have one advantage, not shared by ‘hybrids’, of calling readily to mind a word—namely sums—for the corresponding least upper bounds, as illustrated by \(\Tonk^+\) below (for \(\wedge\) and \(\vee)\).

 33. The term harmony has been used mostly, and subject to various degrees of technicalization, for the relation of mutual appropriateness of elimination and introduction rules in natural deduction rather than, as here, to left and right rules in a sequent calculus.
 See Section 5 for references.

-35. As with talk of the commutativity of conjunction, etc., what is meant is that the corresponding operation in the Lindenbaum algebra of formulas is a left inverse of that corresponding to ¬.
+35. As with talk of the commutativity of conjunction, etc., what is meant is that the corresponding operation in the Lindenbaum algebra of formulas is a left inverse of that corresponding to \(\neg\).

 36. Substitution-invariance implies that the class of propositional variables is not special; the latter is equivalent to substitution-invariance given closure under uniform variable-for-variable substitutions, a weakening of substitution-invariance usually satisfied even by proposed logics not closed under arbitrary (uniform) substitution—in which case, accordingly, the propositional variables are special.
+An interesting recent example of a logic (or range of logics) not even satisying this weaker substitution condition is provided by those sporting pattern connectives (van Toor, 2022), forming compounds whose truth-values are sensitive not only to the truth-values of their components (on a given a valuation) but to which of those components are occurrences of the same formulas as are other other components.

 38. There is a natural notion of conservative extension which applies directly to (pairs of) consequence relations, but to avoid going into that here, we have adopted a formulation in terms of conservative extension as a relation between proof systems.
-Such a formulation would not be ideal here anyway because the fact that the initial consequence relation is ∨-classical does not imply that the extended consequence relation is, by contrast with the situation in Set-Set, since the conditional condition corresponding to (∨E) is not guaranteed to be preserved under extensions.
+Such a formulation would not be ideal here anyway because the fact that the initial consequence relation is \(\vee\)-classical does not imply that the extended consequence relation is, by contrast with the situation in Set-Set, since the conditional condition corresponding to \((\vee\text{E})\) is not guaranteed to be preserved under extensions.

-39. This is sometimes put by saying that ⊢ enjoys the Deduction Theorem, generalizing some terminology from a particular way of defining consequence relations on the basis of rules and axioms in logic treated by the axiomatic approach.
+39. This is sometimes put by saying that \(\vdash\) enjoys the Deduction Theorem, generalizing some terminology from a particular way of defining consequence relations on the basis of rules and axioms in logic treated by the axiomatic approach.

 40. See Rousseau (1968).